Waterloo Bridge (Monet series): Context

 Under exile during the Franco-Prussian War, Monet travelled to London for the first time in 1870.
 Monet became enthralled with the city, and vowed to return to it someday.
 His fascination with London lay primarily in its fogs, a by-product of the Industrial Revolution.
-But writers hypothesize that Monet was also inspired by contemporaries J. M. W. Turner and James Abbott McNeill Whistler, who were similarly mesmerised by London's atmosphere and atmospheric effects.
+But writers hypothesise that Monet was also inspired by contemporaries J. M. W. Turner and James Abbott McNeill Whistler, who were similarly mesmerised by London's atmosphere and atmospheric effects.
 In 1899 Monet returned to London and rented a room in the Savoy Hotel, which offered an extensive viewpoint from which to begin his series of the city.

 Between 1899 and 1905, Monet periodically travelled to London to work on paintings.
 He repeatedly painted the Waterloo Bridge and created other paintings of the city's sights, including the Houses of Parliament series and Charing Cross Bridge series.
 While Monet began all of the paintings in London, he completed many of them in his studio in Giverny.